junxit/us-congress-bills-112/metadata.md

 - 2011-07-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5539-5540)
 - 2011-07-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5539-5540)
 - 2011-07-27 — Received in the Senate.
+- 2011-07-28 — Amendment SA 588 agreed to in Senate by Unanimous Consent.
+- 2011-07-28 — Amendment SA 588 proposed by Senator Reid for Senator Landrieu. (consideration: CR S4974-4975; text: CR S4974-4975) In the nature of a substitute.
+- 2011-07-28 — Measure laid before Senate by unanimous consent. (consideration: CR S4974-4975)
+- 2011-07-28 — Message on Senate action sent to the House.
+- 2011-07-28 — Passed Senate with an amendment by Unanimous Consent.
+- 2011-07-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2011-07-28 — Senate amendment agreed to: Amendment SA 588 agreed to in Senate by Unanimous Consent.
+- 2011-07-28 — Senate amendment proposed (on the floor): Amendment SA 588 proposed by Senator Reid for Senator Landrieu.(consideration: CR S4974-4975; text: CR S4974-4975)
+- 2011-07-28 — Senate amendment submitted